Life Shield Security has paved the way for modern home security brands and keeps going strong.

 The keypad and keychain remote are familiar additions to our security system and work just fine under any circumstances.
 However, we recommend using the mobile app for better navigation and swift actions rather than sticking to the keychain remote.
 Especially when we are further away from our estate.

-The advanced plan at Life Shield brings other equipment pieces – more motion sensors add up to higher security levels and the wireless video camera reports every potential danger to the Life Guard station.
+As for ultimately secure systems, the advanced plan at Life Shield brings other equipment pieces – more motion sensors add up to higher security levels and the wireless camera reports every potential danger to the Life Guard station.
 The glass break sensor acts immediately upon a broken window so we got that covered, too.

 An incredible side of Life Shield is the support of a mobile app for all subscription plans.
 While most other leading brands offer mobile control only for their more advanced plans, Life Shield grants you a mobile app access even with the basic subscription.
 The optimized mobile application works well with iOS and Android, and lets you set up monitoring settings, system activity, and receive customized notifications if anything shady happens when you are not around.